cheesyminecart/blog-astro-v3/src/content/blog/footer_copyable.md

 featured: false
 draft: true
 ogImage: ""
-description: copy this chunk of text into the bottom of
+description: copy this chunk of text into the bottom of each blog post
 ---

 _Like what you see?
 Feel free to [subscribe](https://thespacer-blog.netlify.app/subscribe/) to our blog to receive updates whenever we post._